PMark: Towards Robust and Distortion-free Semantic-level Watermarking with Channel Constraints: Introduction

 The rapid advancements of generative AI (GenAI) techniques~\citep{gpt4,gemma,sd,deepseekv3,sora} have transformed content creation across diverse fields~\citep{ai4edu,ai4sci,ai4swe}, raising significant concerns regarding the traceability of AI-generated text and copyright protection~\citep{Zhao2024SoK,llm-gen2025survey}.
 Watermarking~\citep{kgw,exp}, which embeds distinctive patterns into generated content, has emerged as a critical solution to these challenges.

 Token-level watermarking schemes for text generation have been widely studied.
 The popular Green-Red scheme~\citep{kgw,unigram} biases token sampling toward a ``green'' subset, enabling watermark detection via statistical tests on the frequency of green tokens.
 However, Green-Red watermarking schemes are inherently \textit{biased}~\citep{unbiased}, meaning that they deviate from the original sampling distribution of LLMs and may degrade text quality~\citep{unbiased}.
 Distortion-free methods such as Gumbel Watermarking~\citep{exp} and PRC-based schemes~\citep{prf} have also been explored, typically associated with cryptographic techniques such as digital signatures~\citep{rivest1978digital}.
+Recently, some studies~\citep{tsur2025optimized,tsur2025heavywater} also discuss the best trade-off between detectability and text quality by maximizing the likelihood of watermark detection while minimizing the distortion of generated text.

 Unfortunately, token-level watermarks can be easily removed: an attacker can simply ask an unwatermarked model to rephrase the generated text while preserving most of its semantic information~\citep{semstamp}.
 To improve robustness against such attacks, semantic-level watermarking (SWM) approaches like SemStamp~\citep{semstamp,ksemstamp} treat a semantically complete sentence as the fundamental watermarking unit.
 These methods employ rejection sampling to ensure that generated sentences fall within a valid semantic region of the embedding space, analogous to the green list in Green-Red watermarking.
 Nonetheless, this split-and-reject paradigm inherits the distortion drawback of Green-Red watermarking and also introduces additional weaknesses, such as sampling failures when all candidate sentences fall in invalid regions~\citep{Zhao2024SoK}.